faulkt/OTelD1Workshops/OpenTelemetry-Retail-standalone.md

 ## OpenTelemetry - Introduction

-> OpenTelemetry is a collection of tools, APIs, and SDKs that allow users to instrument their applications to collect various sources of telemetry data (metrics, logs, traces).
+> OpenTelemetry is an open-source observability framework that allow users to instrument their applications to collect various sources of telemetry data (metrics, logs, traces).
+It offers means to monitor, process, and export your data to any observability backend, like Dynatrace.
 OpenTelemetry is a great alternative if trying to monitor a technology or framework the Dynatrace OneAgent doesn't support for automatic instrumentation and deep monitoring.
-With OpenTelemetry, you can manually instrument your applications and send the telemetry data to Dynatrace for aggregation and analysis.
+You're not limited to one either, the OneAgent can work alongside OpenTelemetry to enrich PurePaths and reduce licensing usage for ingested traces.
+It can also act as an OpenTelemetry collector and export your data to Dynatrace alongside other OneAgent data, reducing the number of outbound requests needed on the host.

 ## OpenTelemetry - Basic Terminology

-- Trace -> Equivalent to a PurePath
+- Trace -
-- Span
+- Span - Specific operation in a system
 - Context Propagation
 - W3C Trace Context
   - Span id